OBJECTIVE OF ROYAL CASINO: Capture the cards from the layout.

 Players with 18+ points can not score for any number of sweeps.
 Their sweeps, however, may be used to cancel other players sweeps.

-If players happen to tie, reaching 21 points in the same deal, the game continues without a point limit until one team or player passes the other and finally wins.
+If players happen to tie, reaching 21 points in the same round, the game continues without a point limit until one team or player passes the other and finally wins.